One Day (2011 film): Critical reception

-On Rotten Tomatoes the film has a 36% approval rating based on 145 reviews, with an average rating of 5.1/10.
+On Rotten Tomatoes the film has a 36% approval rating based on 143 reviews, with an average rating of 5.1/10.
 The site's consensus states: "Despite some fresh narrative twists, One Day lacks the emotion, depth, or insight of its bestselling source material".
 On Metacritic, it has a score of 48% based on reviews from 41 critics, indicating "mixed or average reviews".
 CinemaScore polls reported that the average grade moviegoers gave the film was a "B−" on an A+ to F scale.

-Betsey Sharkey of the Los Angeles Times called it a "heartbreaking disappointment of a film" while Peter Howell of the Toronto Star said "Long before the credits roll, you may find yourself wishing your life could flash before your eyes, to end the monotony of this relentless turning of calendar pages."
+Betsy Sharkey of the Los Angeles Times called it a "heartbreaking disappointment of a film" while Peter Howell of the Toronto Star said "Long before the credits roll, you may find yourself wishing your life could flash before your eyes, to end the monotony of this relentless turning of calendar pages."
 In contrast, Roger Ebert gave the film three stars out of four, saying, "One Day has style, freshness, and witty bantering dialogue."
-Anne Hathaway's Yorkshire accent in the role of Emma has been widely regarded as subpar.
-Newspaper columnist Suzanne Moore, reviewing the film on BBC Radio 4's Front Row, said the accents were "all over the shop".
+Anne Hathaway's Yorkshire accent in the role of Emma was regarded as subpar by the newspaper columnist Suzanne Moore.
+Reviewing the film on BBC Radio 4's Front Row, she said the accents were "all over the shop".
 Moore went on to say, "Sometimes she's from Scotland, sometimes she's from New York, you just can't tell".

 Soundtrack

+Television series

+In November 2021, it was announced that Netflix would be adapting the novel on which the film was based into a television series.
+The writing team for the series is headed by Nicole Taylor, working with Anna Jordan, Vinay Patel and Bijan Sheibani and will be produced by Drama Republic, Universal International Studios and Focus Features.
+Ambika Mod and Leo Woodall are to star in the lead roles.